jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 <details><summary>Hints</summary>

 - The first part of the exercise is filtering the data.
 Combine the statements with `&` and do not forget to provide the necessary brackets.
-The `.isin()`to create a boolean condition might be useful for the age selection.
+The `.isin()`to create a boolean condition might be useful for the road user type selection.
 - Whereas using `groupby` to get to the counts is perfectly correct, using the `estimator` in Seaborn gives the same result.

-__Note__ The `estimator=np.sum` is less performant than using Pandas `groupby`.
+__Note__ The `estimator=np.sum` is less performant than using pandas `groupby`.
 After filtering the data set, the summation with Seaborn is a feasible option.

 </details>